DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-Patients should be frequently monitored for signs and symptoms of neurologic impairment.
+Monitor patients frequently for signs and symptoms of neurologic impairment.
 If neurologic compromise is noted, urgent treatment is necessary.

-The physician should consider the potential benefit versus risk before neuraxial intervention in patients anticoagulated or to be anticoagulated for thromboprophylaxis (see also WARNINGS: Hemorrhage and PRECAUTIONS: Drug Interactions.)
+Consider the benefit and risks before neuraxial intervention in patients anticoagulated or to be anticoagulated for thromboprophylaxis.
+[See Warnings and Precautions and Drug Interactions (7).]

 ARIXTRA SUMMARY

-ARIXTRA Injection is indicated for the prophylaxis of deep vein thrombosis, which may lead to pulmonary embolism:
+ARIXTRA® is indicated for the prophylaxis of deep vein thrombosis (DVT), which may lead to pulmonary embolism (PE):

 • in patients undergoing hip fracture surgery, including extended prophylaxis;